louistb/UqamGradesMonitor/README.md

 ## How to
 * run npm i
 * fill in config.json
-* run on a local or server machine 24/7
+* run node main.js on a local or server machine 24/7